leegeunhyeok/react-native-zendesk-messaging/docs/apis.md

 If remote message isn't Zendesk message, it does nothing.

-> This method for integrate with [@react-native-firebase/messaging](https://rnfirebase.io/reference/messaging).
+> This method for integrate with [@react-native-firebase/messaging](https://rnfirebase.io/reference/messaging) in Android. (do nothing in iOS)
 >
 > For more details, read the [Push Notifications guide](./android-push-notification.md)